lifeisstillgood/softwaremind/docs/conceptchapters/how_to_think_about/money.rst

 so how to measure productive capavity? how tonmeasure chnages in capacity?
 How to guide chnages in way you want - welcome to politics

+MMT
+---

+simple expnomy woth farmer and threed factory.
+Not ejough noney to go round so pront more money - have the parablenof the babysitting circle

+Scoreboard like crocket
+Bank of england has record of money thinknof roads as infrastructr / part of productive capacity that shoukd be measured by cirrency
+- each poujd represtns a claim onnfitire production - so needs to exist as money else the fitire procu tion cannot benpaid for